March 2017 Damascus bombings

 In March 2017, three attacks occurred in the city of Damascus, Syria.
 The first happened on the March 11, when a double bomb suicide attack in the Old City of Damascus on Saturday killed dozens of people - mostly Iraqi Shia pilgrims - and wounded more than 100.
 The second and the third happened on the March 15, when two suicide bombers detonated their explosive vests in the capital's main judicial building and in a restaurant.

 Perpetrators

-Tahrir al-Sham claimed responsibility for the first attack and the Islamic State of Iraq and the Levant claimed the second and the third.
+Hay'at Tahrir al-Sham claimed responsibility for the first attack, and the Islamic State claimed the second and the third.